Quiet Revolution: Secularization and education

-The Canadian Constitution of 1867 made education of an area a provincial responsibility.
+The Canadian Constitution of 1867 made education the responsibility of the province.
 Québec set up a Ministry of Public Instruction in 1868 but abolished it in 1875 under pressure from the Catholic Church.
 The clergy believed it would be able to provide appropriate teaching to young people and that the province should not interfere.
 By the early 1960s, there were more than 1,500 school boards, each responsible for its own programs, textbooks and the recognition of diplomas according to its own criteria.

 In addition, until the Quiet Revolution, higher education was accessible to only a minority of French Canadians because of the generally low level of formal education and the expense involved.
 Moreover, secondary schools had placed a lot more emphasis on the liberal arts and soft sciences than the hard sciences.